An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Concluding Remarks

 We proposed a convex optimization based method to solve the voltage regulation problem in distribution networks.
 We cast the problem as a loss minimization program.
 We showed that under broad conditions that are likely to be satisfied in practice, the optimization problem can be solved via its convex relaxation.
 We then proposed a {distributed algorithm that can be implemented in a network with a large number of buses; we demonstrated the effectiveness and robustness of the algorithm with two case studies.}

 {As noted earlier, the proposed voltage regulation method is intended to supplement the action of conventional voltage regulation devices.
 In this regard, throughout the paper, we assumed that there is a separation in the (slow) time-scale in which the settings of conventional voltage regulation devices are adjusted and the (fast) time-scale in which our proposed method operates.
-With respect to this, a research direction worthy exploring is to carefully consider the coupling across the two time-scales and study the interplay between the optimal use of conventional voltage regulation devices in longer time-scales, and the use of our voltage regulation method in shorter time-scales}
+With respect to this, a research direction worthy exploring is to carefully consider the coupling across the two time-scales and study the interplay between the optimal use of conventional voltage regulation devices in longer time-scales, and the use of our voltage regulation method in shorter time-scales.
+This would allow us to, e.g., study the trade-offs between the location and number of conventional voltage regulation devices, and the location and number of DERs and DRRs with capability of providing reactive power. }

 \begin{IEEEproof}[Proof of Theorem \ref{thm:main}] The first and third cases are clear.
 The interesting case to prove is to show that if the matrix $\bd{W}^*$ has rank higher than $1$, there is no rank-1 matrix $\bd{W}$ that results in a feasible solution.